Rescue Skills

 -

-The focus of this Rescue Skills Course is on developing key skills in realistic emergency scenarios.
-We’ll build up your abilities so you can deal confidently with a wide range of tricky situations in the mountains.
+The focus of this Rescue Skills Course is on developing skills for realistic emergencies.
+We’ll build your rescue knowledge step by step, so you can deal with a wide range of tricky situations in the mountains.

-Over two days, we’ll cover everything from escaping the system and tying off a belay device, to hoisting partners and abseiling past knots.
+Over two days, we’ll cover everything from escaping the system and tying off a belay device, to hauling your partner and abseiling past knots.
+There will be lots of repetition to re-enforce learning, and by the end, you’ll have a strong foundation in rescue techniques and will have the skills to deal with unexpected problems whilst climbing.

 -

-Day One - We’ll start the day with key rescue techniques, beginning with tying off a belay device, an essential skill when managing any incident.
-You’ll then learn how to escape the system safely, allowing you to assist or get help if your partner is in trouble.
+Day One - We’ll begin with tying off a belay device, an essential skill when managing most incidents.
+You’ll then learn how to escape the system safely, allowing you to get help if your partner is in trouble.
+As the day progresses, we’ll practice various hauling techniques, firstly assisted hauling, which can help your partner get through a tricky section, to unassisted techniques, useful when you partner is incapacitated.
+You’ll also cover how to abseil and lower past a knot, an important skill on multi-pitch routes, especially if your rope becomes damaged.

 Day Two - On the second day, we’ll build on those core rescue skills and work through more advanced and realistic scenarios.
 These may include crag evacuations, multi-pitch rescues, and counterbalance abseils, techniques particularly valuable in remote climbing locations.
+By the end of this climbing course, you’ll have the confidence and ability to manage a wide range of emergency situations.

 This is a Rough Outline of the course, we might change things around based on your experience or the weather conditions.